vortexntnu/stim300-driver/README.md

 Run with:

+    rosrun driver_stim300 stim300_driver_node

+or

     roslaunch driver_stim300 stim300_driver.launch

+see launch file for available parameters.

 ## Communicate with STIM300 over terminal
 For testing and configuration during development it can be useful to comunicate with the STIM300 IMU directly over terminal.